POINDEXTER VILLAGE MUSEUM

 Listen to Learn More About Poindexter

-Copyright © 2022 James Preston Poindexter Foundation (JPPF) - All Rights Reserved.
+Copyright © 2025 Poindexter Village African American Museum I Ohio History Connection - All Rights Reserved.